regularlabs/regularjs/README.md

 ## fadeIn

-Fades in the the given element
+Fades in the the given element.

 #### Syntax